dotnet/ai-samples/src/local-models/Llama3/README.md

 # Phi-3 or Llama 3 using Ollama

-This repo contains a sample on how to use a llama 3 model with semantic kernel.
+This repo contains a sample on how to use a Phi-3 or Llama 3 models with Semantic Kernel.

 ## Using Local LLMs like Phi-3 or Llama 3